-If you are ready to move away from Explicit Language Instruction toward a more Implicit, Acquisition-Driven model, you’ve come to the right place.
+If you are ready to move away from Explicit Language Instruction toward a more Implicit, Acquisition Driven Instructional model, you've come to the right place.
 Making this change is a complete paradigm shift, but it can be done in pieces.
 If you are ready to focus on helping your students to acquire language, as opposed to helping them learn about the language, there are four simple steps that you can take to move in that direction.

 Step 1: Lead with input